Reviewed by Melinda (Santa) Gladden, LCSW

 A person might not be co-conscious during an episode.
-In which case, a person with DID might experience somewhat of an amnesia state during the switch, and not necessarily know what happened during the episode.
+In which case, a person with dissociative identity disorder might experience somewhat of an amnesia state during the switch, and not necessarily know what happened during the episode.

 Have you ever woken up from a sound sleep and forgotten you had gone to bed in a different place?
 That is more or less, what it can be like to dissociate.
-However, the person with DID does not know how they arrived at that place.
-Dissociating unconsciously can be scary, and likely happens more to those experiencing severe trauma in the present, or who experience covert DID.
+However, the person with dissociative identity disorder does not know how they arrived at that place.
+Dissociating unconsciously can be scary, and likely happens more to those experiencing severe trauma in the present, or who experience covert dissociative identity disorder.